shoppingflux/php-sdk/docs/order.md

 ```

 Operations will always be accepted as they are treated asynchronously.
-You will be getting a ticket for each operation which will allow to follow up running operations.
+You will be getting a ticket for a batch of operations.

 ### Accept